Town and Country, MO

 Drunk Driving Accident Lawyers Town and Country, MO

-Call 817-51-HKLAW for a Free Consultation and Case Review.
+Call (314) 451-1314 for a Free Consultation and Case Review.

 Drunk Driving Accident Lawyers in Town and Country, MO.
 We all owe it to each other to follow the rules of the road and keep each other safe.
-When another person drives drunk, they're making a ridiculously selfish and reckless choice.
+When another person drives drunk, they’re making a ridiculously selfish and reckless choice.
 If you or a family member was harmed as a result of that decision, you are entitled to pursue justice through a financial recovery.
 Motor vehicle wrecks and the injuries that come with them are always unexpected, and the financial effects from medical costs and lost wages are immediate and harsh.
-Halvorsen Klote's Town and Country, MO drunk driving accident lawyers have pledged their lives to giving the injured and vulnerable in Missouri and Southern Illinois the same high quality legal representation that large corporations have.
-If you were injured because another person made the awful decision to drive drunk, call HK Law today at 866-382-4167 or contact us online.
+Halvorsen Klote Davis’s Town and Country, MO drunk driving accident lawyers have pledged their lives to giving the injured and vulnerable in Missouri and Southern Illinois the same high quality legal representation that large corporations have.
+If you were injured because another person made the awful decision to drive drunk, call HK Law today at (314) 451-1314 or contact us online.

 Drunk Driving Statistics | Town and Country, MO Drunk Driving Accident Lawyers

 Although drunk driving fatalities have decreased 45 percent since 1982, there are still way too many people on the Town and Country, MO roads who put others at risk by drinking and driving.
-When they do and hurt you, the Town and Country, MO drunk driving accident lawyers of Halvorsen Klote will fight on your behalf to ensure they are held accountable and you get the full compensation you need to heal.
+When they do and hurt you, the Town and Country, MO drunk driving accident lawyers of Halvorsen Klote Davis will fight on your behalf to ensure they are held accountable and you get the full compensation you need to heal.

 As stated by reporting from the National Highway Traffic Safety Administration, 28 people are killed every day in drunk driving collisions, which amounts to one death every 52 minutes, and more than 10,000 people annually.
 According to reporting from the Centers for Disease Control and Prevention, in both Illinois and Missouri, 2.2 percent of drivers acknowledged driving after having too much to drink within the previous 30 days.
 The yearly cost of drunk driving wrecks in the United States amounts to more than $44 billion.